-8.7531.D Massage Therapy Exclusions and Limitations
+8.7530.D Massage Therapy Exclusions and Limitations

-- 1. Massage therapy is not available if it is available under the Medicaid State Plan, EPSDT or from a Third-Party Resource. - HCBS Support Living Services (SLS) Waiver; Children's Extensive Services (CES) Waiver; Children with Life Limiting Illness (CLLI) Waiver; Children's Habilitation Residential Program (CHRP) Waiver: - a.
+- 1. Massage therapy is not available if it is available under the Medicaid State Plan, EPSDT or from a Third-Party Resource. - 2.
+HCBS Support Living Services (SLS) Waiver; Children's Extensive Services (CES) Waiver; Children with Life Limiting Illness (CLLI) Waiver; Children's Habilitation Residential Program (CHRP) Waiver: - a.
 The following items are excluded and are not eligible for reimbursement: - i.
 Acupuncture; - ii.
 Chiropractic care; and - iii.
-Experimental treatments or therapies. - 3.
-Massage Therapy Service Limitations: - a.
+Experimental treatments or therapies.

+- 3. Massage Therapy Service Limitations: - a.
 HCBS Children with Life Limiting Illness Waiver: - i.
 Massage Therapy shall be limited to the Member's assessed need up to a maximum of 24 hours per annual certification period. - b.
 HCBS Complementary and Integrative Health Waiver: - i.
 A maximum of 408 combined units of Acupuncture, Chiropractic, and Massage Therapy Waiver Services may be covered as a benefit during the support plan year.

-8.7531.E Massage Therapy Provider Agency Requirements
+8.7530.E Massage Therapy Provider Agency Requirements

-- 1. Massage Therapy providers shall be licensed and in good standing pursuant to § 12-235-101, et seq., (C.R.S.) - 2.
-HCBS Supported Living Services (SLS) Waiver, HCBS Children's Extensive Services (CES) Waiver; Children's Habilitation Residential Program (CHRP) Waiver: - a.
-The Medicaid State Plan therapist or physician identifies the need for the service, establishes the goal for the treatment and monitors the progress of that goal at least quarterly. - 3.
+- 1. Massage Therapy providers shall be licensed pursuant to § 12-235-101, et seq (C.R.S.) - 2.
+HCBS Supported Living Services (SLS) Waiver, HCBS Children's Extensive Services (CES) Waiver; Children's Habilitation Residential Program (CHRP) Waiver: - The Medicaid State Plan therapist or physician identifies the need for the service, establishes the goal for the treatment and monitors the progress of that goal at least quarterly. - 3.
 HCBS Complementary and Integrative Health Waiver - a.
 Massage Therapy providers shall have at least year of experience practicing Massage Therapy at a rate of 520 hours per year; OR year of experience working with individuals with paralysis or other long term physical disabilities. - b.
-Massage Therapy Provider Agencies shall: - i.
-Determine the appropriate modality, amount, scope, and duration of the massage therapy service within the established limits at Section 8.7531.D.3.2.a. - ii.
-Recommend only services that are necessary and appropriate in a care plan.
+Massage Therapy Providers shall: - i.
+Determine the appropriate modality, amount, scope, and duration of the massage therapy service within the established limits at Section 8.7530.D.3.2.a. - ii.
+Recommend only services that are necessary and appropriate in a recommendation plan of care that the Provider Agency will submit to the Member's Case Manager. - iii.

-iii.
 Provide only services in accordance with the Member's prior authorized units.